olilarkin/juce_faustllvm/README.md

 **FAUST (faust2 branch)**

-You need to have built and installed the faust2 branch from source and it should be build against LLVM/CLANG 3.5.
+You need to have built and installed the faust2 branch from source and it should be built against LLVM/CLANG 3.5.
 You will probably need libmicrohttpd, libsndfile installed as well.
 Consult the faust documentation/mailing list.
 NOTE: the macports faust2-devel is using LLVM/CLANG 3.4.

 The test project .jucer file expects to link against /usr/local/lib/libfaust.a